Injunction Order on Property: 3 Important Requirements

 An injunction order on property is a legal remedy issued by a court that prevents an individual or entity from taking specific actions concerning a disputed property or a property at risk of harm.

-This preventive measure is crucial in situations where the property’s value or condition could be irreversibly affected if the actions were allowed to proceed.
-In Australia, injunctions are commonly applied during family law proceedings, such as divorce, property settlements, or disputes involving jointly owned assets..
+This preventive step is important when the property’s value or condition could be permanently harmed if the actions continue.
+In Australia, injunctions are often used in family law cases like divorce, property settlements, or disputes over jointly owned assets.

 Types of Injunctions in Property Disputes